hefnawi/teensy-lc-challenge/README.md

-# THE `Teensy LC` Challenge
+# THE `Teensy LC` Challenge 🦙

-This is the home of all source code for THE [Teensy LC Challenge](https://hefnawi.me/quests/teensy-lc-challenge/)
+Home for all source code of THE [Teensy LC Challenge](https://hefnawi.me/quests/teensy-lc-challenge/)

 _Learn by doing on the Teensy LC_